-In a large bowl combine ¾ cup of sugar and the roasted sweet potato and mash together to break up the sweet potato.
+In a large bowl combine 5.25 ounces of sugar and the roasted sweet potato and mash together to break up the sweet potato.

-Next, add in 1 stick of melted butter and ½ cup of milk.
+Next, pour in 4 ounces of melted butter/oil and 4 ounces of milk.
 Whisk until combined.

-Then, add in 1 ½ cups of all purpose flour, 1 teaspoon of baking soda, 1 teaspoon baking powder, and 1 teaspoon salt.
+Then, add in 6.375 ounces of all purpose flour, 1 teaspoon of baking soda, 1 teaspoon baking powder, and 1 teaspoon salt.
 Whisk until you have a thick batter.